GanemRahman/ELK_Stack_Project/README.md

 | Web-2                | No                  | 10.0.0.7 via SSH port 22                |
 | ELK-VM               | No                  | Workstation MY Public IP using TCP 5601 |

+### Elk Configuration
+Ansible was used to automate configuration of the ELK machine.
+No configuration was performed manually.
+What is the main advantage of automating configuration with Ansible?
+  - **_Ansible lets you simply and swiftly utilize multi-tier applications using a YAML playbook._**
+  - **_There's no need to write custom code to automate systems._**
+  - **_Ansible figures out how to get systems to the correct state the user or organization needs them to be in._**

 The playbook implements the following tasks:
 In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc.
 - Specify a different group of machines: